After-Shock/Cloudbox-wiki/FAQ.md

   - If you are asked for the plex logs location, it is exactly `/logs`.

+## Server RAM is being maxed out?

+If you server has ≤ 16GB RAM, it's possible Plexdrive is maxing it out.
+You can check this via `htop`.
+Try lowering the max chunks in Plexdrive:

+  1. `sudo nano /etc/systemd/system/plexdrive.service`

+  1. Modify the `--max-chunks=250` to `--max-chunks=100`.

+  1. `Ctrl-X` + `y` to save.

+  1. `sudo systemctl daemon-reload`

+  1. `sudo systemctl restart plexdrive.service`

 ## Change shell of user account to bash:

 How to check current shell: